project-talan/tln-cli/README.md

   ```

 ### Calbro projects home
-At this point we are ready to start configuring structure for Calbro.com projects.
+At this point you are ready to start configuring structure for Calbro.com projects.
   ```
   mkdir calbro
   cd calbro